Environmentally friendly ingredients for DIY cleaning recipes

 When you’re not using essential oils to clean, try out some of these non-toxic body care recipes that use them.

 Essential oils can be powerful.
 Research them well before you use them.
 Try a small test area first.
-Always use with caution and care.
+Always use with attention and care.

-Note: Be mindful of people with environmental sensitivities.
+Note: Use essential oils with caution if you are pregnant, have other health issues or pets (some essential oils are toxic to pets e.g., peppermint, tea tree, etc.).
+Be mindful of people with environmental sensitivities.
 Scents (including essential oils) can be painful, debilitating and isolating.

 Lemon juice